TheRoddyWMS/Roddy/README.md

 - Change the behaviour of file access rights setting:

     - Only output one error message instead of many
     - Test on startup if access right setting is possible and disable the feature by setting outputAllowAccessRightsModification to false
+    - Roddy will check, if the project output folder exists.
+If it does not exist, it will refuse to run a dataset.
+This way, the user is forced to create this directory explicitely.

 - Setting the location of .roddyExecutionDirectory is possible.
   Set RODDY_EXECUTION_DIRECTORY to a (valid) path of your choice in your configuration files.